terminusdb/terminusdb/docs/reference/SCHEMA.md

  Prefix : URI
  ...}
 ```

-Where Prefix and URI are defined by the respective regular expressions.
+Where Prefix and URI are defined by the respective regular
+expressions.
+This is, a prefix should be an identifier starting with
+an alphabetic character followed by alpha numerics.
+The URI should
+have a protocol followed by valid URI characters.
+Each prefix should
+be paired with a URI.

 ### Context Keywords